CrystalBayat/Data_Viz_CMU/final-project-part-two.md

 | Interviewees 1 and 4 — economic cost per girl | Added World Bank statistic: each additional year of girls' schooling increases future earnings by up to 10% |

 ---

-## Moodboard

-The visual direction draws on the aesthetic of high-impact policy publications World Bank reports, UNICEF data briefs, and Financial Times data journalism.

-## Moodboard and Personas

-### Moodboard

-The visual direction draws on the aesthetic of high-impact policy publications — World Bank reports, UNICEF data briefs, and Financial Times data journalism.

----
 ## Moodboard and Personas

 ### Moodboard